 Styrax japonicusItem #7173 USDA Hardiness Zone: 5 - 8

-Lovely, fragrant white flowers hang from strongly horizontal side branches that make a splendid small tree for patio or near a pathway.
-Attractive dark green leaves turn red or yellow in fall.
+Lovely, slightly fragrant, white, bell-shaped flowers drip from strongly horizontal side branches with dark green foliage in early summer.
+A splendid small tree for use adjacent to a patio or near a pathway.
+Foliage turns yellow to red in the fall.
+Deciduous.